iizotov/aws-tech-summit-lab/README.md

 <img src="img/efs-delete-replication.png" >

+Extension:

+How would you automate this, such that it occurs at the same time as the Route53 failover?

+Implementation this automation.

+How would you fail-back EFS?

 ## Failing over Global Accelerator (GA)
 Go to the [GA Console](https://us-west-2.console.aws.amazon.com/globalaccelerator/home?region=ap-southeast-2#GlobalAcceleratorDashboard:) and click on the Global Accelerator.
 Scroll down and click on the listener: